 This Quarterly Report contains, in addition to historical information, forward-looking statements which involve risks and uncertainties.
 Our actual results may differ significantly from the results discussed in forward-looking statements.
-Factors that may cause such a difference include those discussed in the material set forth in this document and in our Annual Report on Form 10-K for the year ended December 31, 2000.
+Factors that may cause such a difference include those discussed in the material set forth below and elsewhere in this document.
 Additional risks and uncertainties not presently known to us or that we currently see as immaterial may also impair our business.
 If any of these risks actually occurs, it could materially harm our business, financial condition or operating results.